fabiangunzinger/entropy/docs/scratchpad.md

 # Entropy scratchpad

-- Impact of spending profile on financial outcomes

-    - Traditional

-        - Does spend profile (entropy) correlate with events in peoples lives (event studies) can we interpret it as stress?
-Is there another measure we can interpret as stress/chaos?

-    - ML classification

-        - Savers and spender types (There are distinct savings patterns in terms of frequency: some people save small amounts weekly, some save monthly, some make two txns at the end of each month, some save erratically, ...)

 Entropy as a measure of stress?

 - Initial attempt of paper was to use entropy as a proxy of life stress